Reda96R/pipex/README.md

 `This project will let you discover in detail a UNIX mechanism that you already know by using it in your program.`

+!!!this projuct is still under building, so the code is not reunning well yet!!!
 # Background theory:

 ## What is pipe?